csibman27/ansible_playbook_rt5/README.md

    - ``sudo /opt/rt5/sbin/rt-passwd root``
 1. The application can be run with starman, that would require an extra package to install
    - `` cpanm --sudo Plack::Handler::Starman ``
-1. Commands to run the newly installed rt5
+1. Commands to run the newly installed rt5 (no need apache or nginx)
    - `` sudo /opt/rt5/sbin/rt-server --server Starman --port 5000 `` or without starman
    - `` sudo /opt/rt5/sbin/rt-server --port 5000 ``